-- 1. The agency shall have an intervention policy that is non-medical, unless a specific medical condition is indicated. - 2.
-When psychotropic medications are prescribed by a physician they shall be used in concert with other interventions. - 3.
-Foster parents shall administer medications only in accordance with directions on the label. - 4.
-All over-the-counter medications shall be stored in an area not readily accessible to children, and all prescription medications excluding Epipens, inhalers, and Glucagon kits shall be locked.
-An age-appropriate and developmentally capable child may be provided, or have access to non-narcotic prescriptions with an approved safety plan.
-Examples include, but are not limited to, birth control, acne cream, topical creams. - 5.
-Medication shall be stored in accordance with pharmaceutical recommendations. - 6.
-Foster parents shall be aware of possible side effects of all medications administered to foster children. - 7.
-All medication shall be logged by the foster parent at the time the medication is administered. - 8.
+- 1. The agency shall have an intervention policy that is non-medical, unless aspecific medical condition is indicated. - 2.
+When psychotropic medications are prescribed by a physician, they shallbe used in concert with other interventions. - 3.
+Foster parents shall administer medications only in accordance withdirections on the label. - a.
+All over-the-counter medications shall be stored in an area not readily accessible to children, according to the age and development of each child in the home. - b.
+All prescription medications excluding Epi-pens, inhalers, and Glucagon kits shall be locked.
+An age appropriate and developmentally capable child may be provided or have access to non-narcotic prescriptions with an approved safety plan.
+Examples include without limitation, birth control, acne creams, and topical creams. - 4.
+Medication shall be stored in accordance with pharmaceutical recommendations. - 5.
+Foster parents shall be aware of possible side effects of all medications administered to foster children. - 6.
+All medications shall be logged by the foster parent at the time themedication is administered. - 7.
 The medication logs shall include: - a.
 Child's name; - b.
 Time and date; - c.
-Medication and dosage;

-- d.
-Initials of the person administering the medication. - 9.
+Medication and dosage; and initials of the person administering the medication. - 8.
 All currently prescribed medication shall be provided at placement.